lodash/lodash/README.md

 # Lo-Dash <sup>v0.1.0</sup>

-Lo-Dash, from the devs behind [jsPerf.com](http://jsperf.com), is a drop-in replacement for Underscore.js that delivers [performance improvements](http://jsperf.com/lodash-underscore#filterby=family), [additional features](https://github.com/bestiejs/lodash/wiki/The-Low-Down#wiki-features), and works on nearly all JavaScript platforms<sup><a name="fnref1" href="#fn1">1</a></sup>.
+Lo-Dash, from the devs behind [jsPerf.com](http://jsperf.com), is a drop-in replacement for Underscore.js that delivers [performance improvements](http://jsperf.com/lodash-underscore#filterby=family), bug fixes, and additional features.

+Lo-Dash's performance is gained by avoiding slower native methods, instead opting for simplified non-ES5 compliant methods optimized for common usage, and by leveraging function compilation to reduce the number of overall function calls.

 ## Screencasts

-For more information check out the series of screencasts over Lo-Dash:
+For more information check out these screencasts over Lo-Dash:

  * [Introducing Lo-Dash](http://dl.dropbox.com/u/513327/allyoucanleet/post/20/file/screencast.mp4)
  * [Compiling and custom builds]()

-## BestieJS

-Lo-Dash is part of the BestieJS *"Best in Class"* module collection.
-This means we promote solid browser/environment support, ES5 precedents, unit testing, and plenty of documentation.

 ## Documentation